 The city’s Christmas markets are a popular draw that creates a festive atmosphere across the region.
 Once the holidays are over, winter in Munich is quiet and cozy as the cold temperatures, and maybe a bit of snow, settle in.
 The crowds are at their lowest, but most of the activities have moved indoors due to the weather.
 It’s an especially good time for museum visits and traditional restaurants.

-There is a bright spot with Starkbierfest, the winter beer festival that is a local’s secret.
+One bright spot is Starkbierfest, the winter beer festival that is a local’s secret.

 Munich in Spring